 In my real estate experience, communication is the number one issue I point to as a challenge.
 I’ve co-brokered with exceptional communicators…and those who are not so skilled.
 My favorites have always been those who know how to show up and talk.
 Communication is essential to so much of human connection, and even with writing, the aspect of communicating is non-negotiable.

-Copyright©2020 by Diane McDermott, All Rights Reserved, “Fresh Air, New Beginnings and Re-Connections”
+Copyright©2020 by Diane McDermott, All Rights Reserved, “Willingness to Communicate”

-The content of this blog is the original content of Diane McDermott, Between the Lines LLC Ghostwriting Services, founded in heartfelt alignment, connection and creative expression
+The content of this blog is the original content of Diane McDermott, Between the Lines LLC Ghostwriting Services, founded in heartfelt alignment, joyful integrity and creative expression